 The earliest religious services were held by traveling Methodist preachers.
 A church was completed in 1879 for $1,200.
 The Christian Church was organized in October 1878, and a church building was completed in 1880.
 A Presbyterian Church was formed as early as 1879, and services were held in the schoolhouse and later in the Methodist Episcopal Church.
 In 1883, the congregation built their building.

 The Merchants’ & Drovers’ Bank was the first bank in the city, established in October 1880 by H. M. Hickman.
-Business was transacted until January 10, 1882, when unfortunate outside business caused the bank’s closing.
+The business was transacted until January 10, 1882, when unfortunate outside business caused the bank’s closing.
 Two days after the Merchants’ & Drovers’ closing, the Medicine Valley Bank was opened.
 A fine bank building was completed in March 1883 at a cost, all told, of $7,500.
-In the meantime, a private bank called Standiford, Youmans & Co. was organized in 1881.
+In the meantime, a private bank called Standiford, Youmans & Co., was organized in 1881.

 Aided by a group of cowboys, the posse surrounded the bandits in a narrow canyon in the Gypsum Hills southwest of town.
 Trails leading out of the canyon were barred by riflemen, who covered an unarmed posse member sent into the canyon to demand their surrender.
 Realizing they were trapped, the four men walked out with upraised hands and were placed in a small frame house that served as a jail.
 Payne died shortly after nightfall.
 When word of his death passed through the crowd, the rumbling of voices in the streets was punctuated with cries of “Lynch them!
 Lynch them!”